-A rich and decadent frittata with smoky cheese and caramelized roasted cauliflower.
-This one will impress.
+A rich and decadent roasted cauliflower frittata with smoky cheese.
+Cauliflower becomes sweet and caramelized in the oven.
+The smoked cheddar adds richness.
+This frittata one will impress.
+Perfect for a special brunch.

-This frittata is no exception, if anything this is the recipe you want when you want a rich dish on the brunch table but prefer not to go to the trouble of more traditional extravagant brunch fare.
-I think this dish is the prefect substitute for eggs benedict.
+This frittata is no exception.
+If anything this is the recipe you want when you want a rich dish on the brunch table but prefer not to go to the trouble of more traditional extravagant brunch fare.
+I think this dish is the perfect substitute for eggs benedict.

 And it's meatless.
 Full flavour.
 Smokey and rich, with no bacon.
 Vegetarian brunch for the win.